 Photo credit: Zoho Expense

 Zoho Expense offers the best set of features for the lowest cost.
-There is a free plan for up to three users, and a Premium plan that only costs $2.50 per user per month.
-While the free plan limits your feature set, the Premium plan gives you an impressive amount of functionality.
+There is a free plan for up to three users, a Premium plan that costs $5 per user per month, and an Enterprise plan that costs $8 per user per month.
+While the free plan limits your feature set, the Premium and Enterprise plans give you an impressive amount of functionality.

-Among the features included in the Premium plan are unlimited receipt scans and storage, customization for up to 25 policies, automated workflows, and a mileage tracker.
-Users can also import credit card transactions, apply tags to expenses, approve or deny expense requests, and manage itineraries directly from the Zoho app.
+Among the features included in the Premium plan are unlimited receipt scans and storage, customization for up to 25 policies, automated workflows, and budget management.
+Users can also import credit card transactions, apply tags to expenses, and manage itineraries directly from the Zoho app.

 Photo credit: Concur